mattzuckermann/-liri-node-app-/README.md

 ## Purpose Of App:
 This app creates ajax calls to three different APIs (Bandsintown, Spotify, and IMDB) depending on the user input on the Node.js CLI.
-The user can link to the proper API using either "concert-this" for BandsInTown, "spotify-this-song" for Spotify, or "movie-this" for IMDB.
+The user can link to the proper API using either "concert-this" for Bandsintown, "spotify-this-song" for Spotify, or "movie-this" for IMDB.
 The main goal of the app then is to output the results from these APIs in the CLI based on the search term(s) given to API.

 ---